 Your art directors don’t have a clear brand style guide, and as a result, your brand colors are often in different color palettes.

 This can be the most challenging aspect of brand health to gauge.
 In its simplest form, employee engagement is how passionate your employees are about their job.
 This passion can be a direct result of leadership’s skills and engagement with the brand.

 Are you succeeding in inspiring your employees so they’re committed to your organization and their job?
 Do you suffer from constant turnover?
 High employee engagement can result in a higher ROI, a better work culture and a more efficient organization overall.

 Brand health metrics

-To get a holistic view of your brand’s health, there are a few brand metrics you can utilize.
+To get a holistic view of your brand’s health, you can utilize a few brand metrics.

 How does your brand behave overall?
 Do your actions and your employees’ behavior align with your brand promise?
 Creating a strong and consistent brand position starts with creating an internal company culture that aligns with that position.